-In Florida, an action for injury to a person caused by a defective product based on the theories of strict liability, negligence or contract must commence within four years.
+In Florida, an action for injury to a person caused by a defective product based on the theories of strict liability, negligence, or contract must commence within four years.
+The statute of repose is 12 years but may be subject to various exceptions.
 Failure to file within the time limit leads to the inability of suing.
-For example, if you are injured on January 1, 2016, you must file a Florida personal injury claim by January 1, 2020.
+For example, if you discovered the injury on January 1, 2020, you must file a Florida product liability claim by January 1, 2024.

-The statute of limitations differs from state to state.
-Failure to file within the time limit established by the statute of limitations leads to the inability of bringing legal course.Consult Mr. Sean M. Cleary to learn about rules and regulations applicable to your particular case.
+Failure to file within the time limit established by the statute of limitations leads to the inability of bringing legal action.

 According to the 2015 Florida Statutes: